CANCELLATION & REFUND POLICY

 (2) You will receive a full refund of tuition and fees paid if you withdraw not later than midnight of the fifth day (excluding Sundays and holidays) after signing the contract or making an initial payment, provided you have not commenced training.

 (3) After five business days (excluding Sundays and holidays) of the date of registration and prior to the commencement of classes, the school may retain only the published registration fee as per OAR 581-045-0026(1) (b).

 Unless the school has discontinued the program of instruction, the student is financially obligated to the school according to the following formulas or maximum charges:

-(a) If a student withdraws prior to completion of 50 percent of the contracted instructional program, the student shall be entitled to a pro rata refund of the tuition charged and paid for such instructional program, less registration/application fees, supply fees, and any other legitimate charges owed by the student.
+The student shall be entitled to a pro rata refund of the tuition charged and paid for such instructional program, less registration fees, lab fees, and any other legitimate charges owed by the student.
 (The term “Pro rata refund” means a refund of tuition paid for that portion of the program beyond the last recorded date of attendance.
 The date for determining that portion shall be the published class schedule and the last recorded date of attendance by the student.)